Lisendra/laravel-local-smtp-blackhole/README.md

 3. Inside this section, add definition of this respository.

-   This is a temporary solution until I succesfully register the package into official repositories (both composer and npm repositories will be involved)
+   This is a temporary solution until I succesfully register the package into official composer repository

         "repositories" : [
             ....